THE RAILROAD DEGREE

 Partnered with the Wilmington & Western Railroad, Delaware's oldest operational

-locomotive from 1872, the Railroad Degree has enjoyed three years bringing Masons
+locomotive since 1872, the Railroad Degree has enjoyed five years bringing Masons

 from multiple states together in unity to enjoy the highest degree to be held as a Freemason.